Allison Transmission

-Allison Transmission is an American manufacturer of commercial duty automatic transmissions and hybrid propulsion systems.
-Allison products are specified by over 250 vehicle manufacturers and are used in many market sectors including bus, refuse, fire, construction, distribution, military, and specialty applications.
+Allison Transmission Holdings Inc. is an American manufacturer of commercial duty automatic transmissions and hybrid propulsion systems.
+Allison products are specified by over 250 vehicle manufacturers and are used in many market sectors, including bus, refuse, fire, construction, distribution, military, and specialty applications.

-With headquarters in Indianapolis, Indiana, Allison Transmission has regional offices all over the world and manufacturing facilities in Indianapolis, Chennai, India, and Szentgotthárd, Hungary.
+With headquarters in Indianapolis, Indiana, Allison Transmission has a presence in more than 150 countries and manufacturing facilities in Indianapolis, Chennai, India, and Szentgotthárd, Hungary.

 History

 Racing team

 Allison began in 1909 when James A. Allison, along with three business partners, helped fund and build the Indianapolis Motor Speedway.
 In 1911, Allison's new track held the first Indianapolis 500 mile race.
 In addition to funding several race teams, James Allison founded the Speedway Racing Team Company on September 14, 1915 and quickly gained a reputation for his work on race cars and automotive technology in general.
 Allison built a shop near the track and changed the team's name to the Allison Experimental Company; the shop later became Plant No. 1.